catsandsoup32/Yonder-CV-Experimenting/README.md

 # Yonder-CV-Experimenting

 # 02-02-2025
-Weights from January 29 in train6 folder worked well testing on lawn by JH.
+YOLOv11 weights from January 29 in train6 folder worked well testing on lawn by JH.

 # 12-4-2024
 Did some testing with latest textual inversion weights.